 - Requirements under the ADA and Section 508 of the Rehabilitation Act for accessible technology have been the subjects of oversight and enforcement.

-Brown, Goldstein, & Levy is committed to providing strategic consulting services pertaining to the civil rights of workers and students with disabilities by advancing the public dissemination of digestible, practical, and accurate analyses of the legal and technical requirements relating to these important areas of disability law and policy.
+Brown, Goldstein, & Levy is committed to providing strategic consulting services pertaining to compliance with the laws governing the civil rights of workers and students with disabilities by advancing the public dissemination of digestible, practical, and accurate analyses of the legal and technical requirements relating to these important areas of disability law and policy.

-Eve Hill and Gina Kline, are among the nation’s leading disability rights attorneys, having recently served as Deputy Assistant Attorney General and as Senior Counsel of the U.S. Department of Justice Civil Rights Division.
-They bring years of wide-ranging experience in government, civil rights, and disability rights arenas, complementing the firm’s longstanding dedication to high-impact disability rights cases and its advocacy on behalf of individuals with disabilities and their families.
+Eve Hill and Gina Kline are among the nation’s leading experts in compliance with laws affecting the rights of people with disabilities, having recently served as Deputy Assistant Attorney General and as Senior Counsel of the U.S. Department of Justice Civil Rights Division.
+They bring years of wide-ranging experience helping covered entities understand and meet their obligations in achievable ways.
 Eve and Gina are experts in the legal requirements and implementation practices to achieve compliance with the ADA, Olmstead v.
-L.C., FLSA, WIOA, HCBS, and other federal laws in the contexts of government employment and education services for people with disabilities, employers’ obligations under Section 503 and the ADA, and policies and procedures to implement and maintain accessible technology.
+L.C., FLSA, WIOA, HCBS, and other federal laws in the contexts of government employment and education services for people with disabilities, employers’ obligations under Section 503 and the ADA, government obligations to respond to people with disabilities involved in criminal justice systems, and policies and procedures to implement and maintain accessible technology.

 - Formulation of white papers, technical assistance, toolkits, and other materials concerning the meaning and practical effect of the ADA and other statutory and regulatory requirements;